UsmanUq/HARCNNLSTM/README.md

 # Human Activity Recognition (HAR) using 2D CNN

 This project implements a Human Activity Recognition (HAR) system using a **2D Convolutional Neural Network (CNN)** trained on the UCI HAR dataset.
-The trained model is deployed using **Streamlit**, allowing users to upload a `.csv` or `.txt` file representing a single activity sample to receive a predicted activity label.
+The trained model is deployed using **Streamlit**, allowing users to upload a `.csv` file representing a single activity sample to receive a predicted activity label.

 ## Features